-In recent years the awareness of Traumatic Brain Injury (TBI) among vets has increased thanks to improved diagnostics and increased vigilance substantially.
+In recent years the awareness of Traumatic Brain Injury for veterans has increased thanks to improved diagnostics and increased vigilance substantially.
 Currently, the Department of Defense estimates that 22% of casualties in combat from Iraq and Afghanistan are from TBI.

 In comparison, only 12% of vets from Vietnam found the same relation.

 TBI is often caused by explosive blasts.
 However, it can also occur from any impact to the head, whether it be from a fist or other object.

 The diagnosis of a Traumatic Brain Injury ranges from Mild to Moderate or Severe.

 Mild TBI is typically referred to as a concussion.
 This is the most difficult to diagnose.
 Also, a full recovery may occur within minutes or hours.